jln-ho/sipdroid-pro/README.md

   For AAC, one can choose between 4 profiles (AAC-LC, HE-AAC, AAC-LD and AAC-ELD), 4 bitrates from 24 kbit/s to 64 kbit/s and 3 sampling rates: 32, 44.1 and 48 kHz.

   For Opus, one can choose between 3 profiles (AUDIO, VOIP and LOW-DELAY), 3 frame sizes (20ms, 40ms and 60ms) and 5 sampling rates from 8 to 48 kHz.
+Inband FEC (forward-error-correction) can be enabled (for increased robustness to packet-loss) or disabled (for decreased delay/complexity).

 * **Placing calls**